vonajs/vona/packages-docs/guide/techniques/orm/introduction.md

 # Introduction

 Vona ORM is an intuitive, elegant, and powerful ORM engine.
-Built on TypeScript, it provides comprehensive type hints and pioneers dynamic DTO inference and generation, significantly improving development efficiency and user experience
+Built on TypeScript, it provides comprehensive type hints and pioneers dynamic DTO inference and generation capabilities, significantly improving development efficiency and experience

 ## Features